Conic Formulations of Transport Metrics for Unbalanced Measure Networks and Hypernetworks

 \section{Conic Gromov-Wasserstein Distance for Unbalanced Measure Networks}

-In this section, we explore a semi-coupling formulation for an unbalanced variant of the Gromov-Wasserstein distance within the general framework of measure networks, analogous to the formulation of the Wasserstein-Fisher-Rao distance described in \cite{NEURIPS2021,Liero_2015} and stated in Definition \ref{def:semi_coupling}.
-We, in turn, show that a special case of our formulation equivalent to the conic version of Conic Gromov-Wasserstein distance introduced in~\cite{NEURIPS2021}.
+In this section, we explore a semi-coupling formulation for an unbalanced variant of the Gromov-Wasserstein distance within the general framework of measure networks, analogous to the formulation of the Wasserstein-Fisher-Rao distance described in \cite{chizat2018unbalanced,chizat2018interpolating} and stated in Definition \ref{def:semi_coupling}.
+We, in turn, show that a special case of our formulation is equivalent to the conic Gromov-Wasserstein distance introduced in~\cite{NEURIPS2021}.